 HIPAA compliant email is email that adheres to The HIPAA Privacy Rule and HIPAA Security Rule requirements by using end-to-end encryption in order to properly protect personal health information, or PHI, that is transmitted electronically.

-1 – To ensure that your email is HIPAA compliant, you will need to use an email service that offers and meets the security requirements outlined by HIPAA standards.
-The option we recommend is a Business Premium email account subscription for your email plan through Microsoft 365 from GoDaddy.
+- To ensure that your email is HIPAA compliant, you will need to use an email service that offers and meets the security requirements outlined by HIPAA standards.
+We recommend signing up for a Business Premium email account subscription with Microsoft 365.
 This allows for the purchase and use of HIPAA compliant email as an add-on.
-A benefit to this option is that if you have multiple employees and staff email accounts on the same Business Premium plan, there isn’t a need for those email accounts to have separate Business Premium subscriptions for their email to be HIPAA compliant.
+A benefit to this option is that if you have multiple employees and staff email accounts on the same Business Premium plan, there is no need for those email accounts to have separate Business Premium subscriptions for their email to be HIPAA compliant.

 Microsoft has added safeguards that are required by HIPAA for various Microsoft 365 services.
 These safeguards are in place for services including Office Online, Exchange Online, in addition to SharePoint Online and OneDrive for Business.
 View more on Microsoft and HIPAA and the HITECH Act.

 When using Microsoft 365 Business Premium, an optional privacy and security contractual supplement called a HIPAA business associate agreement (or BAA) is also offered in effort to assist Microsoft 365 customers meet requirements for HIPAA compliant email.

 Okay, so now that we have that covered, this following section goes into more detailed steps on how to make your email HIPAA compliant.

 Note: These steps assume you have already signed up for a Microsoft 365 Business Premium email subscription plan with GoDaddy.
 If you have not already done so, you may sign up for a subscription here.

 How do I make my email HIPAA compliant?

 Time needed: 5 minutes.